-Effective SY 2012-2013, children of Full- time permanent ATF/ASF both in the Undergraduate Colleges and College of Medicine, children of permanent staff, and legally adopted children of single employees and childless couple are entitled to medical scholarship.
-(Appendix VIII-M).
+Effective SY 2012-2013, children of Full-time permanent ATF/ ASF both in the Undergraduate Colleges and College of Medicine, children of permanent staff, and legally adopted children of single employees and childless couple are entitled to medical scholarship. (refer to Appendix IV-M).